 Coarse blank materials were inserted into the sample stream at a rate of one each for every 25 samples for all drill programs.
 The material for the blanks came from the Parker Lake Granite, situated to the southeast of the mineralized zones.
 For the 2018 drilling, Troilus employed the granite material from the end of drill holes; or broken rock coming from an outcrop located well inside the Parker Lake Granite.
-For the 2019 and 2021 drilling, Troilus used exclusively coarse material from the Parker Lake granite outcrop.
-For drilling completed in 2022, blanks were supplied by Ore Research & Exploration PL.
+For the 2019 and 2020 drilling, Troilus used exclusively coarse material from the Parker Lake granite outcrop.

-Standards
+Certified Standards

-Troilus used five commercially produced Certified (or Standard) Reference Materials ("CRMs") during the drill programs from Ore Research & Exploration PL, based in Perth, Australia.
-These CRMs are summarized with their 'recommended values' below.
+Troilus has used 14 commercially produced Certified (or Standard) Reference Materials (CRMs) throughout the drill programs since 2018.
+The CRMs are sourced from Ore Research & Exploration PL, based in Perth, Australia.